turbot/steampipe-mod-terraform-aws-compliance/README.md

 ### Configuration

 By default, the Terraform plugin configuration loads Terraform configuration files in your current working directory.
-So if you are running benchmarks and controls from the current working directory, no extra plugin configuration is necessary.
+If you are running benchmarks and controls from the current working directory, no extra plugin configuration is necessary.